Orange-OpenSource/casskop/docs/slides/Slides-CassKop-demo.md

 kubectl apply -f samples/gke-storage-ssd-wait.yaml
 ```

-Example for démo on gke in europe-west (you can adapt the demo file according to
+Example for demo on gke in europe-west (you can adapt the demo file according to
 your cluster):
 ```console
 kubectl apply -f samples/cassandra-configmap-v1.yaml